Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "Yes, and the presence of ‘throwback’ Clans like Highmountain and Stoneback, especially rare individuals within those Clans.
 Frankly, I’m impressed you found anything that could be safely used at all."
 A small compliment, to lubricate the gears.
 "So overall, I would say you have made optimal use of that resource.
 I am a *bit* more concerned with just how much Ten’Gewek and Human genomics I see in these New Corti.
 Both are naturally-evolved high-order Deathworlder species, and there are *immense* epigenetic phenomena at play."

 "Most such concerns were addressed in the early batches.
-Meru and her siblings were the result of serial run…" Mavin looked to the senior archivist to finish his sentence.
+Meru and her siblings were the result of serial run..."
+Mavin looked to the senior archivist to finish his sentence.

 "Experimental Twenty-one Fourteen, strain three thousand four hundred and forty-five," Tlenm supplied, promptly.

 "Indeed.
-Nevertheless….
+Nevertheless....
 Director Feln, I read a rather extensive document concerning the, ah, *unsatisfactory* state of their alimentary health.
 I understand the poor things are suffering from routine gastric discomfort and incomplete digestion."

 "It has required us to formulate specialized nutrition for them, yes," Feln acknowledged.